lczech/grenedalf-paper/eval-bug-exam/README.md

+# Examination of the bugs in the implementation of Tajima's D in PoPoolation

 This directory contains some tests to determine the effects of the two bugs in PoPoolation that affect the numerical values of the pool-correct variant of Tajima's D.